 In 1994, the stockholders of the Company approved the Interpublic Outside Directors' Stock Incentive Plan (formerly called the Interpublic Outside Directors' Stock Option Plan).
-The Outside Directors' Stock Incentive Plan (the "Outside Directors' Plan") provides for an annual grant of options to purchase the number of shares of Common Stock having an aggregate fair market value of \$30,000 on the date of grant.
+The Outside Directors' Stock Incentive Plan (the "Outside Directors' Plan") originally provided for an annual grant of options to purchase the number of shares of Common Stock having an aggregate fair market value of \$30,000 on the date of grant.
+The Board of Directors has amended the Outside Directors' Plan effective as of May 17, 1999, to provide for an annual grant to each outside director of options covering 2,000 shares of Interpublic Common Stock.
 The exercise price of each option is equal to the fair market value of the Common Stock on the date of grant.
-The options become exercisable in full on the third anniversary after the date of grant and expire ten years from the date of grant.
+The options become exercisable in full on the third anniversary after the date of grant and expire ten years after the date of grant.